GQYXYH/realpen/README.md

 $ pip install numpy scipy gym matplotlib numba vpython
 ```

 > **Instructions for using Mujoco:** If the Mujoco simulator should be used, the last installation command changes to `$ pip3 install -e . [mujoco]`.
 [Mujoco](http://www.mujoco.org/index.html) itself should be installed separately and before the installation of this repository since the [mujoco-py](https://github.com/openai/mujoco-py) package relies on an existing installation of Mujoco.
+Furthermore, [mujoco-py](https://github.com/openai/mujoco-py) only works on Linux and MacOS operating systems.

 If the command `pip` is not available try to use `pip3` instead.